A Guide to Pink Sapphires

 Pink sapphires, for example, are much less expensive than pink diamonds.

 The cost of pink sapphires varies significantly based on the color, carat and cut of the stone.
-For example, the stone in this 2.86 carat dark pink sapphire ring is $1,180, while this lighter pink 2.0 carat stone costs $820.
+For example, the stone in this 2.86 carat dark pink sapphire ring from James Allen is $1,180, while this lighter pink 2.0 carat stone also from James Allen costs $910.

 You’ll also want to consider the Cut, Clarity, Carat and Shape as you determine which pink sapphire to buy.

 Pink sapphires range in color from pale pink to vivid magenta.
-The most prized pink sapphires carry a rich pink hue with purple overtones, like this 6 Carat ring from Leibish & Co.
+The most prized pink sapphires carry a rich pink hue with purple overtones, like this 9 Carat ring from James Allen.

 While diamonds have an elaborate, standardized color-grading scale, sapphires don’t have a common system for evaluating color.
 This lack of uniformity makes it more difficult to compare two pink sapphires.